 I quickly found that the interest and demand exceeded my skills, time and bandwidth.
 Big props go to Vibol Hou and the Khmer Connection crew for giving me a subdomain and hosting help.
 I still keep an eye on my ‘one disc’ rule: if you can share your mission and vision in 1.2 megabytes, you’re summarized and optimized.

-Meanwhile I’ve graduated from internet cafes to my own office connection at Sang Salapak (Building Artists), a think tank for the arts based in Phnom Penh, where I focus on print and electronic publishing.
-Along the way I’ve consulted on a number of for-profit and non-profit sites, and conducted weblog workshops.
-In addition to helping with the occasional nonprofit web site, you can even hire me at www.house32.com.
+Along the way I’ve consulted on a number of for-profit and non-profit sites, and conducted various weblog workshops.
+In addition to helping with the occasional nonprofit web site, I’m not averse to selling my efforts.
 I’m enjoying seeing the IT sector in Cambodia grow, for the benefit of commerce, art and aid groups.

 I hope you enjoy the weblog and these simple efforts, and also hope they may inspire you to develop creations of your own.
 Trust me, it’s not that hard!